Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early adulthood: Analysis plan

-In our study, there are no \textit{a priori} obvious choices of definitions for exposure and control.
-Rather than picking one arbitrarily, we instead introduce multiple definitions ranging from very broad to quite narrow.
-The most broad definition permitted by our dataset places all subjects who report participation in \textit{any} extracurricular activity (here after the ``any activity'' group) in the exposed group and all subjects who report no extracurricular activities (hereafter the ``no activity'' group) whatsoever in the control group.
-As suggested above, although comparing the any activity to no activity groups potentially provides information about the benefits and risks of extracurricular activities, it provides little insight into the specific benefits and risks of sports participation, motivating our next exposure definition.
+The broadest definition permitted by our dataset places all subjects who report participation in \textit{any} extracurricular activity (hereafter the ``any activity'' group) in the exposed group and all subjects who report no extracurricular activities (hereafter the ``no activity'' group) whatsoever in the control group.
+As suggested above, although comparing the ``any activity'' to ``no activity'' groups potentially provides information about the benefits and risks of extracurricular activities, it provides little insight into the specific benefits and risks of sports participation.